HusterHope/husterhope.github.io/about/index.md

 Hi!
 This is Hope.

 I'm a senior student at HUST, major in Digital Media Technology.
 Now I'm an intern @[NELVT](http://idm.pku.edu.cn/).
+My adviser is Prof. [Siwei Ma](http://scholar.pku.edu.cn/siweima/bio) and [Wen Gao](http://www.jdl.ac.cn/htm-gaowen/).

 This is the blog I make records about what I've learned and what I'm thinking💡.